Skip to content

 Directions to Ferns Lodge

-From Silver St turn into Woodcock Ln, 100 metres to Cottagers Ln, parking in field by opp garden.
+From Silver St turn into Woodcock Ln, 100 metres to Cottagers Ln, parking in field opp garden.
 From A337 turn into Everton Rd & drive approx 1½m, Cottagers Ln on R.

 Ferns Lodge openings